 - That’s it!

 Another feature is the ability to export logs from multiple accounts to the same bucket.
 To set this up, you need to set the AllowedAccounts parameter to a comma-separated list of AWS account identifiers allowed to export logs.
 Once you create the stack, go to the “Outputs” tab and copy the value of LogDestination.
 Then deploy the CloudWatch2S3-additional-account.template to the other accounts while setting LogDestination to the value previously copied.

 For troubleshooting and more technical details, see How to Export All CloudWatch Logs from Multiple Accounts to a Single S3 Bucket.

-Now that your logs are in Amazon S3 for long term retention — setup your bucket for integration with CHAOSSEARCH to be able to hunt, search, and visualize your log and event data across months and years.
+Now that your logs are in Amazon S3 for long term retention — set up your S3 bucket for integration with ChaosSearch to be able to hunt, search, and visualize your log and event data across months and years.

 Following these AWS logging tips, you can bypass CloudWatch and push logs directly into ChaosSearch.
 From there, the platform can index any data stored in S3 in the log, JSON, or CSV format.
 There is a huge ecosystem of log shippers and tools to transport data to Amazon S3 from Logstash and beats, Fluentd, Fluentbit to Vector, Segment.io, Cribl.io or programmatically from Boto3.
 This approach will allow you to avoid some of the limitations of CloudWatch log analytics, while taking advantage of the cost savings in S3.

 ChaosSearch combines robust data indexing and querying capabilities with data lake economics for a best-in-class log management solution.
 That way, teams can ingest log and event data from all sources into Amazon S3, index the data with ChaosSearch’s proprietary technology, and rapidly achieve insights with no data movement or ETL processes.